lpio/lpio-spec/multiplexer.md

 ```

 Multiplexer implements:
-- `add` a message.
+- `add` add a message.
-- `get` all `messages`.
+- `get` get all `messages`.
-- `reset` when you want it to forget all messages.
+- `reset` forget all messages.

-Multiplexer will periodically:
+Multiplexer will periodically automatically:
 - reset messages store
-- emit `messages` event with messages as an argument, when `duration` is over and there are messages to be send.
+- emit `drain` event with messages as an argument, when `duration` is over and there are messages to be send.